What is pharming and how to protect yourself

-Another example of a more sophisticated pharming attack occurred in 2017, when more than 50 financial institutions found themselves to be the recipients of a pharming attack that exploited a Microsoft vulnerability, creating fraudulent websites that mimicked the bank sites targeted.
+An example of a sophisticated pharming attack occurred in 2017, when more than 50 financial institutions found themselves to be the recipients of a pharming attack that exploited a Microsoft vulnerability, creating fraudulent websites that mimicked the bank sites targeted.

 The victims — online customers in the United States, Europe and Asia-Pacific — were lured to a website with malicious code that then downloaded a Trojan along with five files from a Russian server.

 When these customers visited the fake sites from their infected computers, their account login information was sent to the Russian servers.
 This pharming attacked infected approximately 3,000 PCs in a three-day period.

 As these cyberattacks show, pharming could be a major threat for people using e-commerce and online banking websites.

 That’s why it’s important to know about pharming and learn what you can do to help protect against it.

 Try Norton 360 FREE 30-Day Trial* - Includes Norton Secure VPN